firehol/blocklist-ipsets/README.md

 [CIArmy.com](http://ciarmy.com/) IPs with poor Rogue Packet score that have not yet been identified as malicious by the community

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://cinsscore.com/list/ci-badguys.txt).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Sun May 24 21:15:05 UTC 2015.

 The ipset `ciarmy` has **403** entries, **403** unique IPs.